tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 in magnitude to the other stations), in the second case, it is significantly larger at ``0.932213``, making it clearly stand out.

-In fact, we can use :meth:`~geonat.network.Network.gui` to visualize this (using the ``rms_on_map`` option)::
+In fact, we can use :meth:`~disstans.network.Network.gui` to visualize this (using the ``rms_on_map`` option)::

     >>> net.gui(station="Corko", save=True, save_map=True,